Frequently Asked Questions

 Question: How does the laboratory grade factor into my grade for the course?

 Answer: Please see the course outline or the online grade calculator.
-Your lab score will be determined by the lab instructor.
+Your lab scores will be determined by your lab TA in consultation with the lab director.

 Number 6